MindfolkTech/soulful-sync-care/docs/MVP_EXECUTION_ROADMAP.md

 ✓ All components are accessible and responsive

 REMEMBER:
+- All supabase changes will be made by me wtihin the supabase browser interface.
+You just need to tell me step-by-step what I should copy and where I should paste it within the superbase interface
 - Create files for me to use
 - Tell me step-by-step how to test
 - Use simple words
 - One instruction at a time

+First, reiterate these instructions back to me so I can check your comprehensive understanding of your tasks
 ```

 **Phase 1 Deliverables:** GDPR compliant, moderation ready, therapist verification professional, video profiles working